Part of our series The Basics of Protection Class.

-The WSRB Public Protection team is very familiar with the Protection Class (PC) evaluation process, but we know most fire officials, insurance professionals and Washington state residents don’t have time to think about every detail of it.
+The WSRB Public Protection team is very familiar with the Protection Class (PC) evaluation process, but we know most fire officials, insurance professionals, and Washington state residents don’t have time to think about every detail.

 If you’re interested in more detail, read on.
 In this post, we’ll explain what we do to finalize a community’s PC.
 In previous posts, we’ve explored the other stages of the PC evaluation process.

 In order to assign every community in Washington state a useful, accurate PC, we must use the same criteria in each evaluation, whether it’s of the Seattle Fire Department, which serves 730,400 people with 35 fire stations, or Pend Oreille County Fire District 8, which serves 563 people with one station.
 The criteria we use for these evaluations are called the WSRB Community Protection Class Grading Schedule.

 A community's emergency communications dispatching center is one of the

 factors WSRB evaluates when determining a Protection Class.